310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Shinobu %}
 Eeeek!
-You are managing it so easily…?!
+You are managing it so easily…!?
 You are definitely much more powerful than you seem, Midori-kun!
 {% endbubble %}

 {% bubble Midori %}